James B. McGovern Jr.

 James Bernard McGovern Jr. (February 4, 1922 – May 6, 1954) was an American fighter pilot and later an aviator with the Central Intelligence Agency.
 He and co-pilot Wallace Buford were the only Americans to die in combat in the First Indochina War.
 At the time, they were officially employees of Civil Air Transport.

-James B. McGovern, Jr., M.D., passed away on Monday May 29, 2006 at his residence in Bryn Mawr, PA.
-He was 64.

 Early life and education

 He was born in Elizabeth, New Jersey.
 After graduating from high school in 1940, he went to work for the Wright Aircraft Engineering Company in Paterson, New Jersey.

 Career

 World War II

 McGovern enlisted in the United States Army Air Corps in May 1942.
 He served in China in 1944 as part of the 14th Air Force's 118th Tactical Reconnaissance Squadron, 23rd Fighter Group.
 The 118th was known for its "Black Lightning" markings on its P-51s that have been carried forward to the C-21s that they fly today as the 118th Airlift Squadron.
 During this time, he was credited with shooting down four Japanese Zero fighters, and destroying another five on the ground.

-The nickname "Earthquake McGoon" was given to McGovern in World War II because the first four letters of his last name, and, like the namesake character in the Li'l Abner comic strip, he was a big man at about 6 ft and 260 lb (considered large for a fighter pilot).
+The nickname "Earthquake McGoon" was given to McGovern during World War II because the first four letters of his last name match that of the character by that name in the "Lil Abner" comic strip, and, like that character, he was a big man of about 6 ft and 260 lb (considered large for a fighter pilot).